issalig/misc/cpcz80adventures.md

 I will use WinAPE http://www.winape.net/downloads.jsp running under linux with WINE (sudo apt install wine).
 Also I will use iDSK tools https://github.com/cpcsdk/idsk but you can use similar tools.

+Binary numbers are composed of binary digits that are 0's or 1's.
+The conversion to decimal is done by multiplying each digit by the i-th power of two.
+The rightmost bit is the least significative bit (LSB) and will have index 0, on the contrary, the leftmost bit is the most signigicative (MSB) and will have the highest index.
+For example and 8bit binary number (separated in groups of 4 to be more readable) 0001 0001 corresponds to 1*2^4+1*2^0=16+1=17

+Hexadecimal is a numbering system that uses base 16 system and offers a compact view of a long binary number.
+Digits are 0,1,2,3,4,5,6,7,8,9,A,B,C,D,D,E,F and yes letters are used to represent 10,11,12,13,14,15.
+Thus, we take our friend 0001 0001 and for each group of 4 bytes we take the conversion to hexa 0001 0001 -> 11.
+FF corresponds to 255 in decimal and 1111 1111 in binary.

 For hexadecimal numbers I will use &,#,$,h indistinctively or any other symbol normally used for that.
+Locomotive BASIC uses &.

 These are some of resources I used to on my way to write this.
 - For a good Z80 tutorial you can visit https://www.chibiakumas.com/z80/index.php